-The observed global surface air temperature warming of 0.9-1.2°C in 2010-2019 is much greater than can be explained by internal variability (likely -0.2°C-0.2°C) or natural forcings (likely -0.1°C-0.1°C) alone, but consistent with the assessed anthropogenic warming (likely 0.8°C-1.3°C) (Section 3.3.1.1).
+The observed global surface air temperature warming of 0.9°C to 1.2°C in 2010–2019 is much greater than can be explained by internal variability (likely –0.2°C to +0.2°C) or natural forcings (likely –0.1°C to +0.1°C) alone, but consistent with the assessed anthropogenic warming (likely 0.8°C to 1.3°C; Section 3.3.1.1).
 Moreover it is very likely that human-induced greenhouse gas increases were the main driver of tropospheric warming since 1979 (Section 3.3.1.2) and virtually certain that greenhouse gas forcing was the main driver of the observed changes in hot and cold extremes on the global scale (Cross-Chapter Box 3.2).

 As might be expected from a warming atmosphere, moisture in the troposphere has increased and precipitation patterns have changed.
 Human influence has likely contributed to the observed changes in humidity and precipitation (Section 3.3.2).
 It is likely that human influence, in particular due to greenhouse gas forcing, is the main driver of the observed intensification of heavy precipitation in global land regions during recent decades (Cross-Chapter Box 3.2).
 The pattern of ocean salinity changes indicate that fresh regions are becoming fresher and that salty regions are becoming saltier as a result of changes in ocean-atmosphere fluxes through evaporation and precipitation (high confidence) making it extremely likely that human influence has contributed to observed near-surface and subsurface salinity changes since the mid-20th century (Section 3.5.2.2).
 Taken together this evidence indicates a human influence on the water cycle.

-It is very likely that human influence was the main driver of Arctic sea ice loss since the late 1970s (3.4.1), and very likely that it contributed to the observed reductions in Northern Hemisphere springtime snow cover since 1950 (3.4.2).
-Human influence was very likely the main driver of the recent global, near-universal retreat of glaciers and it is very likely that it contributed to the observed surface melting of the Greenland Ice Sheet over the past two decades (Sections 3.4.3).
+It is very likely that human influence was the main driver of Arctic sea ice loss since the late 1970s (Section 3.4.1), and very likely that it contributed to the observed reductions in Northern Hemisphere springtime snow cover since 1950 (Section 3.4.2).
+Human influence was very likely the main driver of the recent global, near-universal retreat of glaciers and it is very likely that it contributed to the observed surface melting of the Greenland Ice Sheet over the past two decades (Section 3.4.3).
 It is extremely likely that human influence was the main driver of the ocean heat content increase observed since the 1970s (Section 3.5.1), and very likely that human influence was the main driver of the observed global mean sea level rise since at least 1970 (Section 3.5.3).

-Combining the evidence from across the climate system (Sections 3.3-3.7) increases the level of confidence in the attribution of observed climate change to human influence and reduces the uncertainties associated with assessments based on a single variable.
+Combining the evidence from across the climate system (Sections 3.3–3.7) increases the level of confidence in the attribution of observed climate change to human influence and reduces the uncertainties associated with assessments based on a single variable.
 From this combined evidence, it is unequivocal that human influence has warmed the global climate system.